chen42/slides/ibangs2024.md

 </table>

 Note:
-We all know nicotine is higly addicitive.
-However, unlikely other addicive sustances, it does not produce strong euhphorian.
+We all know nicotine the principal psychoactive compn of tabacco products and smoking ciagrettes is higly addicitive.
+However, unlikely other addicive sustances, nicotine does not produce strong euhphorian.
 Not only that, it also has has strong aversive properties.
 This aversiveness is especially promimant in non-smokers, or in otherwords, for people start experimenting with tobacco.
 New smokers experience diziness, sickness

 ---